rlouvet/insight-project/README.md

 |1515764691|1|[28,35,42]|3|
 |1515764752|2|[35,42]|2|

-Then useful metrics can be computed such as:
+## Analytic
+Then the current implementation computes the frequency (number of occurences) for each unique path that has been followed by customers.
+It involves a multi-step transformation:
+1. Grouping records by Customer ID
+2. Then ordering records by increasing timestamp
+3. Applying a custom agregation function to resolve the customer browsing paths.
+Implemented with PySpark combineByKey or Spark Scala custom Map function (`PathResolver`)
+4. Finally flatmap all resolved path removing the involved customerID and perform a count of the occurences for each distinct customer path in the dataset.
+This can be implemented with a Spark SQL query or with a reduceByKey action.

+## Next developments
+If I had more time to develop this tool here is a list of features that could be a good add:
-- a flag that is raised whenever a path shows a **turnaround**.
+- create a flag that is raised whenever a path shows a **turnaround**.
 Like a GPS system, locations that have a significant and unexpected rate of turn-arounds should be inspected with higher priority.
-- the global average of path lengths: overall customer support percolation efficiency
+- compute the global average of path lengths: overall customer support percolation efficiency
-- the global variance of path lengths: no customer very unhappy
+- compute the global variance of path lengths: no customer very unhappy